 Solution

-The Mashup help ease the friction of learning the technologies to build modern web applications.
-The Mashup Core abstracts much of the complexity of Angular and other micro libraries making SPA programming easy to learn.
-As skills increase developers can contribute in more advanced and complex ways.
+The Mashup helps ease the friction of learning the technologies to build modern web applications.
+The Mashup Core abstracts much of the complexity of Angular and other micro libraries, making SPA programming easy to learn.
+As skills increase, developers can contribute in more advanced and complex ways.